Akko Israel is an ancient-modern port city in the north of Israel.

-Walking from one huge hall of columns to another, you'll see the knights' sleeping quarters, a dining room for hundreds of warriors, the first European public lavatory, prison cells, and hidden escape tunnels.
+As you stroll from one huge hall to another, you'll pass by the knights' sleeping quarters, a dining room for hundreds of warriors, the first European public lavatory, prison cells, and an escape tunnel!

 Discovered just over twenty years ago, the secret Templars Tunnel running 1,150 feet (350 meters) leads from Akko to the Templar Fortress.

 This is the path through which the Templers smuggled out their treasures when Acre was on fire in the 13th century.